secretstartups/handbook/content/handbook/marketing/brand-and-product-marketing/product-and-solution-marketing/pmm-professional-development.md

 **Details:**
 The rotation program will be scoped at 3 months, starting at the beginning of the quarter in order to reduce disruption.
 The rotation may include a percentage of time where the SA still works on their SA tasks – the majority of time, however, should be spent in product marketing
-Team member(s) participating in the rotation will be ‘embedded’ with the product marketing team.
+Team member(s) participating in the rotation will be 'embedded' with the product marketing team.
 They will attend all PMM meetings including 1:1s with team leaders.
 Product Marketing will provide specific areas of focus (e.g. competitive intel) and projects (e.g. persona development, competitive benchmarking) at the beginning of the rotation.
 We will not change official reporting structure (e.g. Workday) during the rotation Participation in the rotation program does not change compensation structure